jamaltoutouh/jamaltoutouh.github.io/_posts/publications/2019-07-17-gecco-presentation.md

 #

 subheadline: "Spatial Evolutionary Generative Adversarial Networks paper presented in GECCO 2019"
-title: "Mustangs presented in GECCO 2019"
+title: "Mustangs in GECCO 2019"
 teaser: "My colleagues were at GECCO 2019 presenting our last  research about evolutionary computing, including of course, Mustangs."
 categories:
   - publications